Enantiosensitive exceptional points in open chiral systems: Introduction

 \section{Introduction}

 The study of non-Hermitian systems, characterized by Hamiltonians that do not commute with their self-adjoints $H\neq H^{\dagger}$, has revealed new topological phenomena in non-conservative dynamics shaped by gain, loss and non-reciprocity \cite{moiseyev_2011,Moiseyev2018,Feng:2017aa,Ozdemir:2019aa}.
 Non-Hermitian systems are central in the study of parity-time ($\mathcal{PT}$) symmetry in both quantum and classical mechanics \cite{Bender:2019aa}.
+An Hamiltonian is said to be $\mathcal{PT}$-symmetric if it commutes with the combined action of the parity $\mathcal{P}$, which performs spatial inversion, and the time-reversal $\mathcal{T}$ operator, which performs complex conjugation and time inversion.
+Remarkably, a large class of non-conservative systems described by a non-Hermitian Hamiltonian with balanced gain and loss can respect such symmetry, leading to a purely real eigenspectrum that is said to be in the $\mathcal{PT}$-symmetric topological phase until a symmetry-breaking threshold is reached.
+In the $\mathcal{PT}$-broken phase, the non-Hermitian Hamiltonian exhibits instead complex eigenvalues, leading to differential attenuation or gain of the corresponding eigenstates.
 The $\mathcal{PT}$-symmetric and $\mathcal{PT}$-broken topological phases of a non-Hermitian system are connected in the parameter space by the so-called exceptional points (EPs) \cite{Ozdemir:2019aa,Feng:2017aa}, spectral singularities where the complex eigenvalues and corresponding eigenstates of the non-Hermitian Hamiltonian coalesce \cite{Heiss:1999,Gao:2015aa,PhysRevLett.86.787}, leading to non-trivial behavior in their vicinity that has no counterpart in Hermitian systems.

 The combination of chiral, $\mathcal{P}$-breaking, media with $\mathcal{PT}$-systems tuned to an exceptional point has recently sparked a series of exciting research efforts \cite{DeCorte:2024aa,Katsantonis:2022aa,Katsantonis:2020ab,Katsantonis:2020aa,Droulias:2019aa,DeCorte:2024ab,PhysRevA.105.053711,PhysRevLett.124.083901,Wu:2022aa}.
 These studies span a wide range of platforms and phenomena, from chiral metamaterials enabling advanced polarization control \cite{Droulias:2019aa,Katsantonis:2020aa,Katsantonis:2020ab,DeCorte:2024aa}, to chiral waveguides displaying $\mathcal{PT}$ effects in absence of gain/loss \cite{DeCorte:2024ab}.
 The interplay of non-Hermitian and chiral effects offers a powerful novel framework with implications for light manipulation, topological photonics and sensing.